WvR-Spatial/seismicPython/README.md

 risk_chart.png: A static bar chart of impacted cities. risk_chart.html: An interactive version of the chart.

-⚙️ How It Works (The "Antimeridian Fix")One common issue in geospatial analysis is the "horizontal line" artifact when projecting geometries that cross the 180th meridian (International Date Line).This tool includes a custom function handle_antimeridian_buffers() that:
+⚙️ How It Works (The "Antimeridian Fix")One common issue in geospatial analysis is the "horizontal line" artifact when projecting geometries that cross the 180th meridian (International Date Line).
+This tool includes a custom function handle_antimeridian_buffers() that:
 Detects geometries crossing the edge of the Web Mercator projection.
 Splits them into MultiPolygons.
 Shifts the overflowing segment to the opposite side of the map.